Bhuvansh-Goyal-IITB/CPU-16-bit/README.md

 A 16 bit CPU implemented on FPGA.

 ## Usage of the assembler
-A testbench is provided, and by default a fibonacci sequence generator program is loaded to write a program of your choice you can write it in a text file and then use the assembler binary to compile it, the assembler will directly write the necessary binary code in the im_memory.vhd file, IMPORTANT: DO NOT MOVE THE assembler.exe and memory_template.txt to any other location.
+A testbench is provided, and by default a fibonacci sequence generator program is loaded to write a program of your choice you can write it in a text file and then use the assembler program to compile it, the assembler will directly write the necessary binary code in the im_memory.vhd file, IMPORTANT: DO NOT MOVE THE assembler.exe and memory_template.txt to any other location.

 ``` bash
 ./assembler.exe <text file path relative to the project folder>